Acrylic Painting

 Second coat: I would come back to background and paint it second time to improve the look of it.
 Similarly my next step is to paint my subject again.
 At this stage I have to be more careful and create smooth gradients, where needed.

-Third coat: Probably on all the areas look polished, so I would fix any problems and paint over improving the colour of some areas.
-I am working on the background and main subject.
+Third coat: I would work on improving the colour of areas which do not look right.
+Next I am working on the background and main subject.

 Details stage: I would add the very fine details and highlights.